View of the Elizabethan Gardens at Kenilworth Castle from the steps up to the Norman keep. Photo May 2015.

 The exhibit has been pushed back to February 2021, so I’ll post it again in the new year!

-Heading towards Henry VIII’s Kitchens at Hampton Court Palace.
+Close-up of Henry VIII from The Field of Cloth of Gold at Hampton Court Palace.
 Photo May 2015.